All Episodes

 Not respecting the result of an election is something that couldn't be walked back or undone.

-It would necessitate a very severe reaction, whether it Yeah, yeah, yeah.
+It would necessitate a very severe reaction, whether it be the military taking him out or outbreaking hostilities in the general population.

-Yeah, it's a possibility, but obsessing and thinking that is what's going to happen.
+There's a distinction there of like, yeah, it's a possibility, but like obsessing and thinking like that is what's going to happen.

-Part of the reason that I think this is that in 2015, Alex and all his Ding Dong followers were convinced that Obama was going to call off the election and install himself as the king of a new Islamic caliphate of America.
+I think, like, and part of the reason that I think this is that, like, in 2015, Alex and all his ding-dong followers were convinced that Obama was going to call off the election and install himself as the king of a new Islamic caliphate of America.

 It looked silly to us because obviously it was, but it felt real to them at the time.